Pluto1947/Network-attacks/README.md

 ### you need to make the mitigation bash script executable with
 sudo chown +x arp_mitigation.sh

-### inside of the mininet cli, you will have to apply the mitigation on the host which has been affected in the subnet.
+### inside of the mininet cli, you will have to apply the mitigation on the victim host which was affected in the subnet.
 Edit the path to the script.
 victim arp_mitigation.sh &

 ### rerun the attack and generate traffic to confirm the mitigation worked.